Bobby Bowden, led Florida State football dynasty, dies at 91

 “It was truly peaceful,” Terry Bowden said in a text message to AP.

-“I’ve always tried to serve God’s purpose for my life, on and off the field, and I am prepared for what is to come,” Bowden said at the time.
+“I’ve always tried to serve God’s purpose for my life, on and off the field, and I am prepared for what is to come,” Bowden, a devout Christian, said at the time.
 “My wife, Ann, and our family have been life’s greatest blessing.
 I am at peace.”

 With Southern charm and wit, Bowden piled up 377 wins during his 40 years as a major college coach, from tiny Samford — his alma mater, then known as Howard College — to West Virginia and finally at Florida State, where he went 315-98-4.
 The Seminoles were a force during his 34 seasons as coach, winning 12 Atlantic Coast Conference championships and national titles in 1993 and 1999.

-Florida State had an unprecedented run of 14 consecutive seasons (1987-2000) finishing the season ranked in the top five of The Associated Press college football poll under Bowden.
+Florida State had an unmatched run of 14 consecutive seasons (1987-2000) finishing ranked in the top five of The Associated Press college football poll under Bowden.

 “Florida State University has lost a legend in the passing of Bobby Bowden," university President John Thrasher said in a statement.
 “Coach Bowden built a football dynasty and raised the national profile of Florida State University, and he did it with class and a sense of humor.”